 COLLECT OF THE DAY

-Officiant The Lord be with you.
-People And with thy spirit.
+Celebrant The Lord be with you.
+People And also with you.

-Officiant Let us pray.
+Celebrant Let us pray.

-O God, whose blessed Son did manifest himself to his disciples in the breaking of bread: Open, we pray thee, the eyes of our faith, that we may behold him in all his redeeming work; through the same thy Son Jesus Christ our Lord, who liveth and reigneth with thee, in the unity of the Holy Spirit, one God, now and for ever.
+O God, whose blessed Son made himself known to his disciples in the breaking of bread: Open the eyes of our faith, that we may behold him in all his redeeming work; who lives and reigns with you, in the unity of the Holy Spirit, one God, now and for ever.
 People Amen.

-THE FIRST LESSON Acts 3: 12-19

-Peter addressed the people, "You Israelites, why do you wonder at this, or why do you stare at us, as though by our own power or piety we had made him walk?
+THE FIRST LESSON Acts 3: 12-19 Peter addressed the people, "You Israelites, why do you wonder at this, or why do you stare at us, as though by our own power or piety we had made him walk?
 The God of Abraham, the God of Isaac, and the God of Jacob, the God of our ancestors has glorified his servant Jesus, whom you handed over and rejected in the presence of Pilate, though he had decided to release him.
 But you rejected the Holy and Righteous One and asked to have a murderer given to you, and you killed the Author of life, whom God raised from the dead.
 To this we are witnesses.
 And by faith in his name, his name itself has made this man strong, whom you see and know; and the faith that is through Jesus has given him this perfect health in the presence of all of you.
 And now, friends, I know that you acted in ignorance, as did also your rulers.
 In this way God fulfilled what he had foretold through all the prophets, that his Messiah would suffer.
 Repent therefore, and turn to God so that your sins may be wiped out."
 Lector The Word of the Lord.
+People Thanks be to God.